 Organic CAC = Total SEO Spend / New Customers from Organic

 Compare this to your paid CAC.
 If organic CAC is 3–5× lower than paid, your SEO investment is working.
 Most mature SaaS companies see organic CAC at 30–50% of paid CAC.
+For a full breakdown of how these costs stack up, see SEO vs PPC for SaaS: Where Should You Invest?

 Metric 4: Non-Branded Organic Traffic